 natural connected prosperous

-Ian Earl was elected as a Councillor in the North Ward in October 2013.
-Ian was born in Margaret River in 1953 and his family has lived in the district since the early 30s.
-He is married to Helen and has three adult boys and three grandsons.
+Cr Ian Earl has been a Shire Councillor since October 2009.
+Ian was born in Margaret River in 1953 and his family has lived in the district since the early 1930s.
+He is married to Helen and has three adult boys, five grandsons and two granddaughters.

-Ian left the district in 1969 for Perth to get a job as there were very few opportunities in this district in those days.
-Since his return in 1981, he has been heavily involved in the local community.
-He has been President of the Cowaramup P and C, Cowaramup Junior Football Club, Augusta-Margaret River Junior Football Association, Margaret River Hawks Cricket Club and the Busselton Margaret River Cricket Association.
+Ian left the district in 1969 as there were very few work opportunities in those days and began an electrical apprenticeship in Perth.
+He returned in 1981 and since then he has been actively involved in the local community.
+Ian has been President of the Cowaramup P and C, Cowaramup Junior Football Club, Augusta-Margaret River Junior Football Association, Margaret River Hawks Cricket Club and the Busselton Margaret River Cricket Association.

-He has also been heavily involved in the Volunteer Bush Fire Brigade for the past 31 years and has been the Fire Control Officer in Cowaramup for over 16 years.
+He has also been heavily involved in the Volunteer Bush Fire Brigade since 1981 and has been a Fire Control Officer since 1998.